 The Puente Basin Watermaster allocates water rights among water producers in the Puente Basin.
 Water rights of 425 acre-feet were allocated to both Rowland Water District and Walnut Valley Water District.
 These amounts represent approximately 40 percent of the water rights available in the Puente Basin.
-The judgment allows some over and under allocation adjustments depending on water flow in the basin, limited carryover provisions, and credit for return water (This page intentionally left blank)
+The judgment allows some over and under allocation adjustments depending on water flow in the basin, limited carryover provisions, and credit for return water.